nasriv/StockPriceForecaster/README.md

 # VolatilityPredictor
-Utilizing historic stock data to infer future prices using volatility metric
+By using historic stock price volatility and Monte Carlo Simulations to predict future price trends of a stock.